KeyWorksRW/wxUiEditor/docs/DEV_NOTES.md

 The `MSG_...` macros allow for display information in the custom logging window.
 The custom logging window has filters so that you can limit which messages are displayed.
 Unlike the `wxLog...` macros, none of these messages will ever be displayed to the user -- they are for your debugging use only.

 If you are fairly certain a condition will be fixed before shipping a release version, then use the ASSERT/FAIL macros.
 If it's possible that the condition could occur in a release build, and you have a catch setup to handle it, use THROW (in debug builds, this will assert first).

-### MessageBox

-The `appMsgBox` is the preferred method for displaying warning messages to the user since it can use localized strings that don't require any special tools to create (see the **Localization** section above).
-Since the msg parameter is `ttlib::cstr` the message string will be converted to UTF16 when compiled for Windows before being displayed.
-It will be displayed normally (no conversion needed) on non-Windows platforms.

 ## Testing